aggle/public_wifi/README.md

 Installation
 ------------

-A conda environment that is compatible with this version of PUBLIC WIFI is provided in ``docs/conda-public_wifi.yml`` (it has more packages than are strictly necessary).
+A conda environment that should be compatible with this version of PUBLIC WIFI is provided in ``docs/conda-public_wifi.yml`` (it has more packages than are strictly necessary).
 You can create the environment from a terminal with the command ``conda env create -f conda-public_wifi.yml``.
 You can